openedx/enterprise-catalog/docs/decentralized_devstack_workflows.rst

 Decentralized Devstack(DD) Workflows
 ====================================

+This document contains guides to various common workflows, **please update** if you see any missing workflows or wrong information.

 .. role:: bash(code)
    :language: bash

 Getting started from scratch
 ----------------------------

-#.
-Clone the enterprise-catalog repo and **cd into that directory**
+#. clone the enterprise-catalog repo and **cd into that directory**
-#.
-Create and activate either python 3.5 or 3.8 virtual environment, for more info: `virtualenv`_
+#. create and activate either python 3.5 or 3.8 virtual environment, for more info: `virtualenv`_
-#. install requirements by running: `make requirements`
+#. run :bash:`make requirements` to install requirements.
 #. open .env file and uncomment the line :bash:`COMPOSE_FILE=decentralized_devstack/docker-compose.yml` by removing "#" symbol
 #. provision Decentralized devstack by running: :bash:`$ ./decentralized_devstack/provision.sh`
-#.
-Once provisioning has successfully run, you can view the enterprise catalog at http://localhost:18160/admin
+#. once provisioning has successfully run, you can view the enterprise catalog at http://localhost:18160/admin

    * You can login with the username *edx* and password *edx*.